gaeaehrlich/Crowdsourcing/README.md

 The frontend uses React and queries data from the API.

 We hope you enjoy using it.
-We put a lot of effort into small user experience details make the usability as smooth as possible
+We put a lot of effort into small user experience details make that the usability as smooth as possible

 ## Needed installations